About BIM4Water

 BIM4Water has identified 4D as a critical collaborative tool to aid leaner, safer and smarter working and project management.

-Skills
+Skills and culture

 Asset data standards